julian-barker/reading-notes/201/class-11.md

 ## Audio and Video

-- Early in the web's life, video and audio were not natively supported by HTML, and were embeddedthrough software solutions like Flash, which had security issues.
+- Early in the web's life, video and audio were not natively supported by HTML, and were embedded through software solutions like Flash, which had security issues.
 HTML now has native support with the `<audio>` and `<video>` tags.
 - The `<video>` tag is used to embed video into a page.
   - `src` works the same as in the `<img>` tag and specifies the location for the browser to find the video.
   - `controls` is an attribute with no value that tells the browser to implement its own native form of video controls.
 If you wish to specify your own format, it must at least include stop/play, and volume control functionality.